.

 Isaiah 43:7 Even every one that is called by my name.(*).
 For I have created him.(humanity).for my glory, I have formed him; yea, I have made him.

 Isaiah 43:8,9 Bring forth the blind people that have eyes and the deaf that have ears.
 Let all the nations be gathered together and let the people be assembled.
-Who among them can declare this, and shew us former things?
-Let them bring forth their witnesses, that they may be justified, or let them hear and say, It is truth.
+Who among them can declare this and show us former things?
+Let them bring forth their witnesses, that they may be justified by letting them hear and acknowledge that which is said as being truth.

 Isaiah 43:11 I, even I, am the Lord and beside me there is no saviour.